allejo/playerdb/README.txt

 =========================

 The plugin tracks when a player joins the server.
-It grabs the IP address, callsign, and BZID (if the user is registered) and stores this data in a queue.
+It grabs the IP address, callsign, and BZID (if the user is identified) and stores this data in a queue.
 Also, once bzfs populates the client build version, this will be stored as well.
 A web request is then initiated to send this data to a central web API.
 This website will store the data in a